apache/cloudstack-docs-install/source/hypervisor/vsphere.rst

    same as the vCenter management network, and will inherit its configuration.
 See :ref:`configure-vcenter-management-network`.

--  CloudStack requires ESXi.
+-  CloudStack requires ESXi and vCenter.
 ESX is not supported.

 -  Ideally all resources used for CloudStack must be used for CloudStack only.
-   CloudStack cannot share instance of ESXi or storage with other management consoles.
+   CloudStack should not share instance of ESXi or storage with other management consoles.
 Do not share the same storage volumes that will be used by CloudStack with a different set of ESXi servers that are not managed by CloudStack.

--  Put all target ESXi hypervisors in a cluster in a separate Datacenter in vCenter.
+-  Put all target ESXi hypervisors in dedicated clusters in a separate Datacenter in vCenter.

 -  Ideally clusters that will be managed by CloudStack should not contain any other VMs.
-Do not run the management server, vCenter on the cluster that is designated for CloudStack use.
+Do not run the management server or vCenter on the cluster that is designated for CloudStack use.
 Create a separate cluster for use of CloudStack and make sure that they are no VMs in this cluster.

--  All of the required VLANS must be trunked into all network switches that are connected to the ESXi hypervisor hosts.
+-  All of the required VLANs must be trunked into all network switches that are connected to the ESXi hypervisor hosts.
 These would include the VLANs for Management, Storage, vMotion, and guest VLANs.
 The guest VLAN (used in Advanced Networking; see Network Setup) is a contiguous